-- Factoring into supervisory ratings any concerns with respect to a bank's fair value practices (eg factoring this into prudential risk management or capital adequacy assessments). - Taking informal or formal supervisory actions (which can be of a non-public or public nature) requiring management and the board to remedy the deficiencies in a specified timeframe and to provide the supervisor with periodic written progress reports.
+- Communicating supervisors' concerns routinely to the bank's senior management and supervisors' significant concerns to the bank's board and evaluating management's and the board's responses as to how they are addressing these concerns. - Factoring into supervisory ratings any concerns with respect to a bank's fair value practices (eg factoring this into prudential risk management or capital adequacy assessments). - Taking informal or formal supervisory actions (which can be of a non-public or public nature) requiring management and the board to remedy the deficiencies in a specified timeframe and to provide the supervisor with periodic written progress reports.